Thomson, Minnesota

 Thomson was a city in Carlton County, Minnesota, United States, located along the Saint Louis River.
 The population was 159 at the 2010 census.

-On November 5, 2013, a vote to authorize the consolidation of Thomson and nearby Carlton passed with a 95% approval.
+In 2013, voters approved the consolidation of Thomson into the nearby city of Carlton, and Thomson ceased to exist as its own city in 2015.

 Thomson is adjacent to Jay Cooke State Park and is located on the Willard Munger State Trail.

 Minnesota Highway 210 and Dalles Avenue are two of the main routes in the community.

-Thomson is located seven miles southeast of the city of Cloquet; and 18 miles southwest of the city of Duluth.
+Thomson is located seven miles southeast of the city of Cloquet, and 18 miles southwest of the city of Duluth.

 History

 Thomson was founded in 1870, and named for David Thompson, a Canadian explorer and surveyor.
 A post office was established at Thomson in 1870, and remained in operation until it was discontinued in 1955.

+On November 5, 2013, a referendum was held to authorize the consolidation of Thomson and the nearby city of Carlton, which is also the county seat.
+94% of voters in Carlton and 82% of Thomson voters approved, and the cities merged in 2015, retaining the name of Carlton.